BBC Breakfast: Pre-BBC Breakfast history

 Breakfast Time was the first BBC breakfast programme, with Ron Neil as producer.
 It was conceived in response to the plans of the commercial television company TV-am to introduce a breakfast television show.
 Breakfast Times first broadcast was on 17 January 1983, and was presented by Frank Bough, Selina Scott and Nick Ross.
 The atmosphere of the set was intended to encourage a relaxed informality; the set mimicked a living-room rather than a studio, with red leather sofas, and Bough and Ross wearing jumpers and open-necked shirts.
-Ron Neil sought to make it part of the viewers' morning routine, with cookery, exercises, and (to some controversy) even an astrologer Russell Grant.
+Ron Neil sought to make it part of the viewers' morning routine, with cookery, exercises, and (to some controversy) an astrologer Russell Grant.
 Breakfast Time lasted 150 minutes, initially being transmitted between 6:30 am and 9:00 am, before moving to a 6:50 am to 9:20 am slot on 18 February 1985.

 Ron Neil departed from the programme and on 10 November 1986 a more conventional news focus was introduced featuring a news desk, presenters in suits and a shortened broadcast that began at 7:00 am and ended any time between 8:30 am and 8:55 am.
 Presenters included Kirsty Wark, John Stapleton, Jeremy Paxman and Sally Magnusson.